 - Address: 〒007-0011 Hokkaido, 札幌市モエレ沼公園１−１

 - Access: Head to Kanjodori-higashi Station, then take the local bus 69 or 79 to the park’s east entrance (25-minutes, 210 yen).

 Maruyama Park and Hokkaido Shrine – Knock Two Birds with One Stone

 If you want to picnic amongst cheerful crowds, take a picture of a path lined with beautiful cherry blossoms, and also visit an important shrine all in the one spot, then you’re in luck – you can do all of this at the Maruyama Park, which is located next to the Hokkaido Shrine.
 Whilst you cannot picnic near the Shrine itself as it is sacred, there are plenty of designated spots for picnics, and you won’t be able to miss it with the crowds.
 Plenty of street food stalls will be lined up if you haven’t prepared food beforehand!

-Sakura Japan Cherry Blossom Festival – The Best Spots in Nagoya
+The Best Sakura (Cherry Blossom) Spots in Nagoya

 Nagoya Castle –Blossoms amongst Historical Structures

 The famous castle is possibly the most famous spot in Nagoya to view the cherry blossoms due to the stunning contrast of the pink blossoms against the pure white detailing of the castle.
 During spring time, visitations here are notoriously busy, however, with more than 1000 cherry blossom trees surrounding the keep, there will be an area for everyone to take a nice picture.
 During the peak of the season, we recommend visiting at night, because both the castle and the cherry blossoms become lit and it’s honestly too pretty for words.
 You will just have to experience on your own.

 - Access: It is a 5-minute walk from Shiyakusho Station.